Free personalized radio that

-Born November 25, 1960, in Augusta, GA, where her father, Dr. Burton Paine Grant, was doing his residency, Amy Lee Grant was a descendent of one of the most prominent and prosperous families of Nashville, TN.
+Born November 25, 1960, in Augusta, Georgia, where her father, Dr. Burton Paine Grant, was doing his residency, Amy Lee Grant was a descendent of one of the most prominent and prosperous families of Nashville, Tennessee.
 Her great-grandfather, Andrew Mizell Burton, was a wealthy insurance executive and philanthropist.
 She was the fourth and final daughter born to her father and her mother, Gloria Grant, following her sisters Mimi, Kathy, and Carol.
-The family moved briefly to Houston, TX, in 1961 before returning to settle in Nashville.
+The family moved briefly to Houston, Texas in 1961 before returning to settle in Nashville.
 In addition to being well established socially and financially, the Grant family was also deeply religious, belonging to the strict Protestant sect the Church of Christ, which was sufficiently conservative to ban the playing of musical instruments at its services; worshipers sang the hymns a cappella.
 Despite this stricture, Grant was allowed to begin taking piano lessons when she was ten.
 While in the seventh grade at the private Ensworth grammar school, she turned to the guitar.
 Although she was baptized in the Church of Christ, she soon followed her sister Mimi in attending a breakaway variant of the faith, the Belmont Church of Christ, which took a less formal approach, more in keeping with the Charismatic movement.

 While attending the private girls' prep school Harpeth Hall, Grant began performing with her guitar at devotional meetings at the school, playing songs by such favorites as James Taylor, Carole King, and John Denver.
 None of them, however, sang religious songs, so Grant augmented her program with her own Christian-oriented compositions.
 While working as an intern at a recording studio, she made a tape of her songs for her parents that was heard by producer Brown Bannister, who in turn played it for gospel singer Chris Christian, recently retained by gospel label Word Records as a talent scout.
 Christian took the tape to Word, which signed Grant to a recording contract while she was still in her mid-teens.

 Amy Grant, her debut album, was released on Word's Myrrh Records imprint in 1977.
 It sold 50,000 copies during its first year of release, a very good sale for a Christian album at the time.
 The songs "Old Man's Rubble" (written by Bannister), "What a Difference You've Made in My Life" (written by Archie Jordan), and "Beautiful Music" (written by Lanier Ferguson) all ranked as Top Ten hits on Christian radio.
 Grant graduated from high school in the spring of 1978 and began performing concerts around the country that summer.
-At first, her touring was restricted to two weekends a month as she attempted to combine her budding musical career with college; she enrolled at Furman University in Greenville, SC, in September.
+At first, her touring was restricted to two weekends a month as she attempted to combine her budding musical career with college; she enrolled at Furman University in Greenville, South Carolina, in September.